OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 TypeScript Syntax: @param name _description_

-* `name` specifies which parameter the @param tag applies to.
-Required.
+* `name` specifies the parameter that the @param tag applies to.
+It is required.
 * `description` provides the description which appears in Excel for the function parameter.
-Optional.
+It is optional.

 See the [Types](#types) section for more information about the function parameter types which may be used.